 The Carrigan Notch Trail travels right down the center of a mountain pass, bordered to the east by the cliffs of Mts Anderson and Lowell, and to the west by Vose Spur, a subsidiary peak to Mt Carrigan.
 I could just make out the cliffs on Anderson and Lowell through the trees, as I walked along Vose Spur’s flank deeper into the pass.
 These mountains tower over the Carrigan Notch Trail, though you wouldn’t know it when the leaves are on the trees.

 I soon crossed the trail junction with the Signal Ridge Trail and started looking for a forest service road (#85 but unmarked) that I planned to follow to Sawyer River Road.
 This is a short cut that eliminates most of the road walk from the bottom of the Signal Ridge Trail to the Sawyer Pond Trailhead, where the Sawyer River Trail begins.
 The forest service road is heavily overgrown but easily passible, ending with an easy river crossing before you pop out onto Sawyer River Road.

 From there it was about a third of a mile walk up to the next trailhead, where I spied my good friend Beth Zimmer packing up her car.
-I can’t say I was that surprised to see her either, since she’s also a red liner (they get around), but it was a happy reunion.
-I was up that weekend to attend her final redline trail and finishing party the next day.
+I can’t say I was that surprised to see her, but it was a happy reunion.
+I was up that weekend to attend her final White Mountain Guide trail and finishing party the next day.
 She’s now the 42nd person to finish hiking all 608 trails (1440.4 miles) in the White Mountain Guide.

 Total Distance: 31 miles with 5000′ of elevation gain